kubedb/docs/docs/guides/milvus/quickstart/distributed.md

 ## Wait for the Cluster to be Ready

-Distributed Milvus takes longer than standalone — allow time for all components and the internal etcd to settle.
+Distributed Milvus takes longer than standalone because multiple components have to settle:

 ```bash
 $ kubectl get milvuses.kubedb.com -n demo milvus-cluster -w